Lightprotocol/example-jupiter-swap-node/readme.md

 ### Notes

--   Requires directSwapsOnly=true to avoid occasional tx size overrun (+ ~300 bytes overhead).
-This should be fixable by integrating natively in Jup's API for `setupInstructions` and `cleanupInstructions`.
+-   Demo requires `directSwapsOnly=true` to avoid occasional tx size overrun (+ ~300 bytes overhead).
+This can be fixed by integrating natively in Jup's API for `setupInstructions` and `cleanupInstructions`.

 -   Further optimization paths:
     -   Add `compressTokenOut` option.
 Requires invocation via CPI.